Lucian Dan Teodorovici: Literary work

 Same year, 2002, LDT published another collection of short stories, entitled 96-00.
 Short Stories (96-00.
 Povestiri), at LiterNet, an online publishing house, in Bucharest.

-Then I Clouted Him Twice (Atunci i-am ars două palme/ short stories, Iaşi: Polirom, 2004) is divided into three sections.
+Then I Clouted Him Twice (Atunci i-am ars două palme/ short stories, Iași: Polirom, 2004) is divided into three sections.
 In the first, the texts centre on the grotesque side of insignificant events, and the humour tempers the dramatic intensity of situations in which we all might find ourselves.
 The second, autobiographical section is in fact a short novel about childhood during the communist period, in which a cruel system is presented from the viewpoint of a child.
 Finally, the short stories of the third section have a social and sometimes political moral, displaying a dark, dry humour, which often borders on the absurd.
 The book was published into German in 2009 (Dann ist mir die Hand ausgerutscht, Ludwisburg: Pop Verlag).

-The next book of LDT, a novel entitled The Other Love Stories (Celelalte poveşti de dragoste), was published by Polirom in 2009, and it was translated into: Italian, French, Polish and Bulgarian.
+The next book of LDT, a novel entitled The Other Love Stories (Celelalte povești de dragoste), was published by Polirom in 2009, and it was translated into: Italian, French, Polish and Bulgarian.
 The Other Love Stories might be regarded as a modular novel.
 Its eleven sequences can function both as self-contained prose pieces and as episodes in a single narrative, whose central theme is failed love.
 This failure can unfold at a number of levels, with each "story" bringing with it an additional nuance, an additional idea to give shape to the whole.
 In the book, two central characters pass from one sequence to the next, namely the character of the narrator, who is a journalist for a local newspaper, and his wife.
 Their story takes shape not only by means of narratives from various periods in the narrator's life (childhood, adolescence, the present), but also in the tales of secondary characters, in which the narrator is involved in one way or another.
 One after the other and in surprising ways, all these sequences provide various angles from which love can be viewed, while failure, an idea that insinuates itself at the close of the volume, demands that each separate story and each choice made at one time or another by the central character should be re-evaluated.
 One of the sequences of the book, entitled Goose Chase, was published in the acclaimed American anthology Best European Fiction – 2011, ed. by Aleksandar Hemon, Dalkey Archive Press.